 Dengue or H1N1 virus has 4 closely related types – DENV-1, DENV-2, DENV-3 or DENV-4.
 The viruses are transmitted from Aedes aegypti and Aedes albopictus mosquitoes to humans in a viral life cycle that requires both humans and these mosquitoes.

 Once a mosquito is infected, it remains infected for its life span.
-A human can infect mosquitoes when it has high number of viruses in the blood i.e right before the symptoms develop.
+A human can infect mosquitoes when it has a high number of viruses in the blood i.e right before the symptoms develop.

 There is no human-to-human dengue fever transmission.